altunixon/wips/lns/altina_ln/ASP-a-Volume_1_to_10_Appendix.md

 By the way, steam generators were invented in the beginning to expel water from coal mines.
 Boilers that could withstand high steam pressure couldn’t be forged in the beginning, so a lot of the excavated coal was used on the steam generator itself, making it very inefficient.<br/>
 By civilization was developed by the meshing of countless factors.
 The used of the steam generator increased the temperature inside the furnace, and large quantity of high grade iron was produced.
 Boilers that could withstand higher steam pressure was forged from them, and a more efficient steam generator was developed.<br/>
 With the appearance of high temperature furnace, large quantity of molten iron could be produced, and the lives of the people started changing drastically.
 Steel farm tools cleared the forest, and farming efficiency improved, increasing the human population by leaps and bounds.<br/>
-However, there was still some problems with steel made from blast furnace… (To be continued next volume) Fusée
+However, there was still some problems with steel made from blast furnace… (To be continued next volume)<br/>
+Fusée<br/>
 When relaying orders to units far away from the battlefield, and notifying the capital of abnormal situation at the national borders during times of peace, speed was of the essence.<br/>
 The most reliable means were fast horses.
 They could send information accurately.<br/>
 However, if the content of the information was simple, simpler methods like pigeons and alarm bells could be used.<br/>